 Many investors skip straight to the financial section of your business plan.
 It is critical that your assumptions and projections in this section be realistic.
-Plans that show penetration, operating margin and revenues per employee figures that are poorly reasoned; internally inconsistent or simply unrealistic greatly damage the credibility of the entire business plan.
+Plans that show penetration, operating margin, and revenues per employee figures that are poorly reasoned; internally inconsistent, or simply unrealistic greatly damage the credibility of the entire business plan.
 In contrast, sober, well-reasoned financial assumptions and projections communicate operational maturity and credibility.

 For instance, if the company is categorized as a networking infrastructure firm, and the business plan projects 80% operating margins, investors will raise a red flag.
 This is because investors can readily access the operating margins of publicly-traded networking infrastructure firms and find that none have operating margins this high.

-Many firms find this impossible, since they believe they have a break-through product in their market, and no other company compares.
-In such a case, base revenue growth on companies in other industries that have had break-through products.
+Many firms find this impossible, since they believe they have a breakthrough product in their market, and no other company compares.
+In such a case, base revenue growth on companies in other industries that have had breakthrough products.
 If you expect to grow even faster than they did (maybe because of new technologies that those firms weren’t able to employ), you can include more aggressive assumptions in your business plan as long as you explain them in the text.

-The financials can either enhance or significantly harm your business plan’s chances of assisting you in the capital-raising process.
+The financial assumptions can either enhance or significantly harm your business plan’s chances of assisting you in the capital-raising process.
 By doing the research to develop realistic assumptions, based on actual results of your or other companies, the financials can bolster your firm’s chances of winning investors.
 As importantly, the more realistic financials will also provide a better roadmap for your company’s success.

-In our article on “How to Create Financial Projections for Your Business Plan” we list the 25+ most common assumptions to include in your financial model.
+In our article on “How to Create Financial Projections for Your Business Plan,” we list the 25+ most common assumptions to include in your financial model.
 Below are a few of them:

-- For EACH key product or service you offer:
+For EACH key product or service you offer:

 - What is the number of units you expect to sell each month?